 The award is open to full-time undergraduates.
 Five or six student entries are selected from each school and judged by independent judges appointed by Eden Arts.
 The Overall Winner receives $5,000.
 Three Highly Commended students each receive $1,000.
 The Eden Arts Board may also award an additional discretionary award of $500 - the Board's Choice.

 Elam, Unitec, Whitecliffe and AUT rotate as the host institution, with Elam as the oldest hosting the inaugural award in July 2011 followed in order by Unitec, Whitecliffe and AUT.

 Full registration details and rules of entry are available from the individual art schools or contact Cathy Manning from the Eden Arts Board at email@example.com

-Now in its seventh year, the event will be hosted this year by Whitecliffe College of Arts & Design.
+Now in its seventh year, the event was hosted this year by Whitecliffe College of Arts & Design.
 Whitecliffe first hosted the event in 2013.

-The announcement of winners will be made at an award evening Thursday 29 June (invitation event).
-The exhibition is then open for public viewing from Friday 30 June to Monday 3 July in the Pearce Gallery and St Georges Bay Road Studios, 130 St Georges Bay Road, Parnell.
+The announcement of winners was made at an award evening Thursday 29 June (invitation event).
+The exhibition was open for public viewing from Friday 30 June to Monday 3 July in the Pearce Gallery and St Georges Bay Road Studios, 130 St Georges Bay Road, Parnell.

-A team of independent judges, appointed by Eden Arts, will judge the entries.
-Judging is strictly anonymous with no names or details of schools being made available to the judges.
-Eden Arts is pleased to announce this year’s judging panel – artist Denys Watkins, photographer Edith Amituanai and Te Uru Waitakere Contemporary Gallery director Andrew Clifford.
+A team of independent judges, appointed by Eden Arts, judged the entries.
+Judging was strictly anonymous with no names or details of schools being made available to the judges.
+This year's judging panel was made up of artist Denys Watkins, photographer Edith Amituanai and Te Uru Waitakere Contemporary Gallery director Andrew Clifford.

-A guided floor walk of the award exhibition is offered by Eden Arts on Sunday 2 July 2pm.
-To reserve a place please email us at firstname.lastname@example.org.
+A guided floor walk of the award exhibition was hosted by Eden Arts on Sunday 2 July.

 For previous years' events please click here